khalayilwanga/Daprofiler_package_fork/README.md

 ## Daprofiler Fork

 This is a simple fork of the original [Daprofiler tool](https://github.com/daprofiler/DaProfiler).
-It is turned into a python package that can be easily installed using the [wheel]() provided in this repo using the command:
+It is turned into a python package that can be easily installed using the [wheel](https://github.com/khalayilwanga/Daprofiler_package_fork/blob/main/dist/daprofiler_tool-1.0-py3-none-any.whl) provided in this repo using the command:

-`python -m pip install <wheel here> `
+`python -m pip install https://github.com/khalayilwanga/Daprofiler_package_fork/blob/main/dist/daprofiler_tool-1.0-py3-none-any.whl `

 To import the main file and use in your project: